duckduckgo/android-search-and-stories/README.md

-# DuckDuckGo for Android
+# DuckDuckGo Search & Stories

-Please review the [contributing](https://github.com/duckduckgo/android/blob/master/CONTRIBUTING.md) guidelines.
 If you are trying to make changes to the search results, that happens over at [DuckDuckHack](http://duckduckhack.com).
 DuckDuckGo Search & Stories is distributed under the Apache 2.0 [license](https://github.com/duckduckgo/android/blob/master/LICENSE).

 ### Discuss